forward-distribution/bridget/docs/integration.md

 # [Integration Guide](#integration-guide)
-The basis of this document is to showcase the process of integrating `bridget` into an existing `website`,   henceforth referred to as `web delivery`.
+The basis of this document is to familiarize the user, a.k.a. integrator, with the process of integrating `bridget` into an existing `website`,  henceforth referred to as a `web delivery`.

-At a high level, this would mean:
+At a high level, an integration would mean:

-- A mobile app has been configured to point to a designated `web delivery`
+- A Forward Publishing Mobile App has been configured to point to a designated `web delivery`
 - Bridget has been integrated into the `web delivery`
 - The `web delivery` has been customized to tailor to the `bridget` requirements